 Another parameter setting of our method that may affect the clustering results is the way of defining the neighborhoods \mathcal{N}i 's.
 In our experiments, we use the same neighborhood size for all points in a data set so that the neighborhood is just large enough to include at least two neighbors in each neighborhood.
 This is not the only way to define the neighborhoods though.
 For example, we may use the mean edge length of the neighborhood graph derived from a data set to determine the radius of each neighborhood.
-The neighborhood graph can be constructed by connecting \mathbf{x}i and \mathbf{x}j if \mathbf{x}i is one of the K nearest neighbors of \mathbf{x}j or if \mathbf{x}j is one of the
+The neighborhood graph can be constructed by connecting \mathbf{x}i and \mathbf{x}j if \mathbf{x}i is one of the K nearest neighbors of \mathbf{x}j or if \mathbf{x}j is one of the K nearest neighbors of \mathbf{x}i based on the Euclidean distance.
+Under this alternative setting, which we have also tried, our method gives very similar results to those shown above.

-Figure 3.
-Segmentation results for a synthetic image: (a) image with some noise points; (b) feature vectors in RGB color space; (c) spectral clustering result; (d) path-based spectral clustering result; and (e) robust path-based spectral clustering result.
+Figure 8: Clustering results for digits "8" and "9": (a) digit images plotted based on the two leading principal components; (b) spectral clustering result; (c) path-based spectral clustering result; and (d) robust path-based spectral clustering result.